-This cheery pineapple sign is the perfect decoration for any entryway or enclosed porch area.
-Make one for yourself or to give as a thoughtful housewarming or wedding gift!
+This cheery pineapple welcome sign is the perfect decoration for any entryway or enclosed porch area.
+Make one for yourself or give it as a housewarming or wedding gift!

-I love how this sign came out even after my stencil snafu…more about that below.
-I shaped the tall pineapple leaves out of inexpensive wood shims and decided to go with a colorful ombre look for the hearts.
-Of course, use any colors that make you happy and match your decor!
+I love how this sign came out even after my stencil snafu…more on that below.
+I shaped the tall pineapple leaves out of inexpensive wood shims from the hardware store and went with a colorful ombre look using wooden hearts.
+Of course, use any colors that make you happy and will match your decor!

-Get the easy instructions and free ‘Welcome’ type SVG below as well as a list of supplies with links.
+Get the easy instructions and free ‘Welcome Type SVG’ in the list of supplies below.

 Supplies